 We have in the past been, and currently are, subject to claims and litigation relating to environmental matters.
 We may be subject to further environmental claims alleging that we are in violation of environmental laws.
 If we are unsuccessful in such claims and other future claims and litigations or if actual results are not consistent with our assumptions and judgments, we may be exposed to losses that could be material to our company.
-If we are found to be in violation of environmental laws, we could be liable, in addition to fines, for damages, costs of remedial actions and a range of potential penalties, and could also be subject to a shutdown of our factory.
-Such sanctions could have a material adverse effect on our business, financial condition and results of operations.

-During 2022, our permit providing for deviations from the standards for discharges into the municipal sewage system was extended.
+In 2022, our permit providing for deviations from the standards for discharges into the municipal sewage system was extended.
 There can be no assurance that such extension will be granted in the future.